DeskX11/DeskX/README.md

 ## How to get best performance?

 Fast data transfer depends on two factors: the size of the transmitted packet and the transfer rate.
 To reduce the size of the batch, you can try changing the `--compression` parameter up.
-To reduce transmission latency, you can try changing the data transfer protocol (UDP or TCP) for both screen and events.
+To reduce transmission latency, you can try changing the data transfer protocol for both screen and events (according to my observations, the best option is `--screen=TCP` and `--events=UDP`).
 Also, the speed of the transmission channel plays an important role; it is recommended to use a router with a gigabit LAN.

 ## Subsequent updates

-1. <del>Transmission of frames using the UDP protocol.</del>
+- <del>Transmission of frames using the UDP protocol.</del>
-2. MTU change at the time of launching the program.
+- MTU change at the time of launching the program.
+- <del>Fixing a bug with reconnecting to the server (TCP).</del>
-3. Fixing a bug with reconnecting to the server.
+- Fixing a bug with reconnecting to the server (UDP).
+- Make .deb package creator.
-4. GUI part of the program.
+- GUI part of the program.

 ## Requirements